hpcleuven/VscDocumentation/source/compute/portal/ondemand/jupyterlab.rst

    session.
 This new virtual environment can be placed anywhere you like in the storage of the cluster.

+   The example code below creates a new virtual environment in the *venv-zen4* directory:

    .. code-block:: shell
-      :caption: Example sequence of commands to create a new virtual environment in the directory ``venv-zen4``

       $ python3 -m venv venv-zen4 --system-site-packages
       $ source venv-zen4/bin/activate